albertoseabra/summarizer_web/README.md

 # work in progress

-## Working with dockerfiles and docker-compose, just need to docker-compose to run
+### Working with dockerfiles and docker-compose, just need to docker-compose build and run

 a web page to create summaries of text functionalities planed: